usnistgov/ns3-oran/README.md

 It does however require the extra step of making at least one of these libraries accessible to our module so that we can link and compile against it.
-This also means that while these tools may be installed and accessible system wide, this is not a requirement.
-It is also possible to have a locally compiled version of the library and source files in a user's working space.
+This also means that while these tools may be installed and accessible system wide, this is not a requirement as it is possible to have a locally compiled version of the library and source files in a user's working space.
 Please note that when using these tools with our module, the expectation is that the user will have already trained and created an ML model outside of the O-RAN simulations, but once this done, that model may be used via the ONNX or PyTorch C++ API from the simulation.
 We provide a class for each tool to demonstrate the use of both ONNX and PyTorch, respectively:
 - OranLmLte2LteOnnxHandover
 - OranLmLte2LteTorchHandover